 California State Route 58 is one of the most scenic drives in the USA.
 Light traffic, great roads, cool views and good food at both ends make Highway 58 a ride not to be missed.

-The road between McKittrick and Santa Margarita is paved.
+The road runs from Barstow to Santa Margarita near the coast in San Luis Obispo County.
 It’s 71.5 mi long running across the California Coast Ranges, the southern San Joaquin Valley, the Tehachapi Mountains, the southern Sierra Nevada, and the Mojave Desert.
-Beginning about a dozen miles west of Bakersfield, Hwy 58 is a roller-coaster all the way to the coast.
+Beginning about a dozen miles west of Bakersfield, Highway 58 is a roller-coaster all the way to the coast.
 Giant sweepers with giddying changes in elevation run through pastoral farmland for more than an hour.
 Then suddenly the road tightens down into twisting loops as you dive into canyon country.
 Just as suddenly, it all stops and you find you've arrived at San Luis Obispo's back door.

-The road, also known as State Route 58 (SR 58), Calf Canyon Highway, Carrisa Highway, and Blue Star Memorial Highway is a paved east-west highway.
+The road, also known as State Route 58 (SR 58), Calf Canyon Highway, Carrisa Highway, Bakersfield-McKittrick Highway, Rosa Parks Highway, Rosedale Highway, Barstow-Bakersfield Highway, Kern County Korean War Veterans Memorial Highway, and Mojave-Barstow Highway, is a paved east-west highway.
 The asphalt is a little coarse but unbroken.
 Cross streets and even driveways are few and very far between.
 On the western end where turns get tight, they stay predictable with no decreasing-radius turns, gravel in the corners, or other hazards.
 Needless to say, traffic is non-existent.
 If you see two cars west of Simmler, it must be rush hour.

 Are chains required on Highway 58?